 - You have not reported the increased value to your insurer.

-A fire breaks out at one of your locations, severely damaging the building and its contents.
-The damage amounts to $1.8 million for your building and $900,000 for your personal property.
-The total amount of the damage is $2.7 million, which is considerably less than your blanket limit.
 Even so, your insurer will pay only $1.75 million for the damage to your building ($1.5 million times 1.15) and $862,500 for your personal property ($750,000 times 1.15).
-You will have to pay the remaining loss yourself.
+You'll have to pay the remaining loss yourself.
 Your out-of-pocket loss is $50,000 for the damage to your building and $37,500 for the damage to your personal property.

 These calculations ignore deductibles and coinsurance, which don't affect the calculation of the maximum loss payable, but your insurer will reduce any loss paid by the amount of your deductible.
 Your insurer will reduce your loss payment if the damaged property is underinsured and your policy includes a coinsurance clause.

 - A margin clause puts a cap on how much you can recover from insurance, even when the covered property is covered by a blanket limit.

 - A blanket limit is normally beneficial because it covers you if your property increases in value, but a margin clause negates this.

 - The payout is arrived at by multiplying the margin clause percentage by the value of the damaged property.

 - A margin clause can be as much as 120%, so your insurance payout on a $1 million property would be $1.2 million ($1 million times 1.2).